haesleinhuepf/BioImageAnalysisNotebooks/docs/20_image_segmentation/readme.md

 # Image segmentation

 Image analysist refer to image segmentation when subdividing an image into multiple groups of pixels having different characteristics.
 In this chapter we will learn basic algorithms for binarizing images, for labeling objects in images.
-We will also do a dive into machine learning and deep learning based image segmentation algorithms.

 ## Installation of requirements